iclighthouse/DRC_standards/DRC20/DRC20.md

 * Consistency of holder's account-id.

     ICP Ledger canister uses account-id(address) as account identifier, while most other canisters use principal-id as account identifier.
 It brings complexity to users.
-This standard will use **account-id** as account identity, and is compatible with the use of principal-id.
+This standard uses **account-id** as account identity, supports `subaccount`, and is compatible with the use of `principal-id`.

 * Using the pub/sub model instead of the event mechanism.